 During World War II he joined the Navy and led a band that toured the South Pacific.
 After the war he performed with the New York Philharmonic under Leonard Bernstein.

-Shaw began to explore other interests.
+Shaw then began to explore other interests.
 He took a sabbatical to study advanced mathematics.
 In 1954 he withdrew from the music business and quit the clarinet because he had taken it as far as it could go.
-In 1962 he was the 4th ranked precision marksman in the United States, and he became an accomplished fly fisherman.
+In 1962 he ranked as the 4th best precision marksman in the United States, and he became an accomplished fly fisherman.
 He wrote an autobiography and novels, including one about marriage called, I Love You, I Hate You, Drop Dead!

 Artie Shaw died on Dec.
 30, 2004 at 94.

 With thanks to Artie Shaw: His Life and Music by John White.

 Images: By William P. Gottlieb – This image is available from the United States Library of Congress's Prints and Photographs division under the digital ID gottlieb.07771.This tag does not indicate the copyright status of the attached work.
 A normal copyright tag is still required.
 See Commons:Licensing for more information., Public Domain, https://commons.wikimedia.org/w/index.php?curid=11102995.
 This story last updated in 2021.